BEagle1984/silverback/docs/guides/broker/testing.md

 > You don’t need both. `AddMockedKafka` and `AddMockedMqtt` already register the broker and replace the transport.
 > `UseMockedKafka` / `UseMockedMqtt` are for *overriding* an existing setup.

-## Approach 1: test-only configuration (recommended when building the DI container)
+## Approach 1: Test-Only Configuration (Recommended When Building the DI Container)

 ### Kafka (AddMockedKafka)